LINBIT/drbd-reactor/doc/promoter.md

 `drbd-promote@` unit first, but only one will succeed and continue to start the rest of the services.
 All the others will fail intentionally.

-If a resource looses "quorum", it stops the systemd `drbd-services@` target and therefore all the dependencies.
+If a resource loses "quorum", it stops the systemd `drbd-services@` target and therefore all the dependencies.
 Stopping services on the node that lost quorum is the standard behavior one would expect from a cluster manger.
 There might be scenarios where it is preferable to freeze the started service until quorum is gained again.
 As this requires multiple prerequisites to hold true, freezing a resource on quorum loss is described